revolist/revogrid-docs/compare/syncfusion-alternative.md

 - agencies building repeatable internal platforms;
 - products with many customer tenants;
 - companies that need predictable procurement;
-- teams that want the MIT core plus paid advanced modules.
+- teams that want the MIT core plus paid advanced modules for export, collaborative mode, pivot, Gantt, scheduler/calendar, and resource planning workflows.

 ## Where Syncfusion may still be the right choice